-Design plays a crucial role in our daily lives—it bridges functionality with aesthetics to meet user needs.
-In product development, design determines how user-friendly and appealing a product is.
+Design plays a role that’s utterly crucial in our daily lives—it bridges functionality with aesthetics to meet user needs.
+In product development, it’s design that determines how user-friendly and appealing a product is.
 The field of human-computer interaction (HCI) is foundational to UX design.
 To excel as a UX Designer, you need to understand HCI.
 Learn the core principles and main highlights of HCI in the IxDF Human-Computer Interaction: The Foundations of UX Design course.

 What if technology could adapt perfectly to the personal needs and preferences of a user?
-Consider how you interact with your computer or smartphone every day.
-These interactions lie at the core of Human-Computer Interaction (HCI), a field that can help you make technology more user-friendly and accessible.
+Think about how you interact with your computer or smartphone every day.
+These interactions are what lie at the core of Human-Computer Interaction (HCI)—a field that can help you make technology more user-friendly and accessible.

-HCI strives to tailor digital experiences to individual users.
-It combines computer science, psychology and design elements to create better interfaces.
-The goal is to make technology easy to use, efficient and enjoyable.
+HCI strives to tailor digital experiences to individual users, and it combines computer science, psychology and design elements to create better interfaces.
+The goal is to make technology easy to use, efficient and—of course—enjoyable.
 This field studies how people use computers in various contexts.
 It uses this information to improve current technologies and develop new ones with the aim to help users accomplish tasks faster and more effectively.

 Whether you have a simple app or a complex database system, HCI principles guide the design to meet user needs.
 HCI is essential because it influences the usability of every digital device and software you use.